apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 Units:
-1. The default unit for all these options is milliseconds, unless a time suffix is declared.
+1. The default unit for all these options except for `fs.s3a.threads.keepalivetime` is milliseconds, unless a time suffix is declared.
 2. Versions of Hadoop built with the AWS V1 SDK *only* support milliseconds rather than suffix values.
    If configurations are intended to apply across hadoop releases, you MUST use milliseconds without a suffix.
+3. `fs.s3a.threads.keepalivetime` has a default unit of seconds on all hadoop releases.
-3. Options flagged as "V2" are new with the AWS V2 SDK; they are ignored on V1 releases.
+4. Options flagged as "V2" are new with the AWS V2 SDK; they are ignored on V1 releases.

 ---
 There are some hard tuning decisions related to pool size and expiry.